How to Design a Juice Bar Floor Plan, Layout and Blueprint

 Accurate measurements of the space

 Want to take a shot at designing it yourself?
-Don’t stress about not being an architect, artist, or designer – the good news is that there’s software preloaded with all the design elements you need to make designing your juice bar simple.
+Don’t stress about not being an architect, artist, or designer – the good news is that there’s software preloaded with all the modern design elements you need to make designing your juice bar simple.
 SmartDraw, ConceptDraw, or CadPro are all reliable software that can create a custom blueprint for your juice bar.

 If you decide to hire a designer or studio, they can help you bring your vision to life in full color.
 While you’ll have to give them some direction, they’ll be able to develop a focused aesthetic for your space and perfect the guest’s experience.